haoyung/haoyung.github.io/_posts/en/2024-04-23-Wet WDT: What's the Buzz?.md

 Overall, the main experiment and the preliminary experiment produced similar results:

-1. Data-wise, whether Wet WDT is performed or not does not affect the relationship between extraction rate and total brewing time.
-In other words, when the total brewing time is the same, performing Wet WDT does not affect the extraction rate.
+1. Data-wise, whether Wet WDT is performed or not does not affect the relationship between extraction yield and total brewing time.
+In other words, when the total brewing time is the same, performing Wet WDT does not affect the extraction yield.
 2. Flavor-wise, the groups that performed Wet WDT generally had a more astringent taste.

 The two hypotheses I proposed in the preliminary experiment were not refuted:

-- **Hypothesis 1:** Perhaps the effect of Wet WDT on increasing the extraction rate is purely due to the extended total brewing time and has nothing to do with stirring or aiding the mixing of coffee and water.
+- **Hypothesis 1:** Perhaps the effect of Wet WDT on increasing the extraction yield is purely due to the extended total brewing time and has nothing to do with stirring or aiding the mixing of coffee and water.
-- **Hypothesis 2:** Perhaps the stirring and mixing effect of Wet WDT still has the potential to increase the extraction rate, but the accelerated fines migration caused by Wet WDT results in poor extraction conditions later on, such as the formation of channels in the coffee bed, which in turn decreases the extraction rate.
+- **Hypothesis 2:** Perhaps the stirring and mixing effect of Wet WDT still has the potential to increase the extraction yield, but the accelerated fines migration caused by Wet WDT results in poor extraction conditions later on, such as the formation of channels in the coffee bed, which in turn decreases the extraction yield.
 This effect might just cancel out.

 These experimental results clearly indicate that Wet WDT is not "magical" and might even be considered unimpressive.
 However, whether this conclusion applies universally requires further investigation.
 For example, in this experiment, we used an immersion method with three times the weight of the coffee grounds for pre-infusion, ensuring there was plenty of water.
 But when using less water, would simple shaking be insufficient to fully mix the grounds and water?
 In such cases, would Wet WDT be more effective?
 This is quite possible.

 ### Conclusion

-After Barista Hustle published an article claiming that Wet WDT could significantly increase the extraction rate of brewing, Wet WDT gained popularity.
-However, its increase in extraction rate also extends the total brewing time, leading me to suspect that the increased extraction rate might not be directly related to Wet WDT itself, but rather a result of the extended total brewing time due to the increased agitation accelerating fines migration.
+After Barista Hustle published an article claiming that Wet WDT could significantly increase the extraction yield of brewing, Wet WDT gained popularity.
+However, its increase in extraction yield also extends the total brewing time, leading me to suspect that the increased extraction yield might not be directly related to Wet WDT itself, but rather a result of the extended total brewing time due to the increased agitation accelerating fines migration.

-This article uses the Pulsar's ability to control flow rate via a valve to try to answer the question: "How much of the increased extraction rate from Wet WDT is directly related to it, and how much is merely a result of the extended total brewing time?"
-According to the experimental results, we found that Wet WDT does not significantly alter the relationship between total brewing time and extraction rate.
-In other words, when the total brewing time is the same, performing Wet WDT does not significantly affect the extraction rate.
+This article uses the Pulsar's ability to control flow rate via a valve to try to answer the question: "How much of the increased extraction yield from Wet WDT is directly related to it, and how much is merely a result of the extended total brewing time?"
+According to the experimental results, we found that Wet WDT does not significantly alter the relationship between total brewing time and extraction yield.
+In other words, when the total brewing time is the same, performing Wet WDT does not significantly affect the extraction yield.

-Moreover, Wet WDT generally resulted in higher astringency when used with the Pulsar, leading me to believe that when the flow rate of the filter cup is controllable, we should avoid using Wet WDT and instead achieve the desired extraction rate by simply adjusting the valve size.
+Moreover, Wet WDT generally resulted in higher astringency when used with the Pulsar, leading me to believe that when the flow rate of the filter cup is controllable, we should avoid using Wet WDT and instead achieve the desired extraction yield by simply adjusting the valve size.